bfox9900/CAMEL99-FORTH/README.md

 `<header> <B @DOCOL> <code-field><code-field> ...  <exit>`

 In the TMS9900 CPU the <B @DOCOL> uses four bytes.
-The code for DOCOL in this case would be
+The code for DOCOL in this case would be:

 `l: _docol     IP RPUSH,  \ push current IP onto R stack`